duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 Recommended: 10 minutes

+Hook: There are many important decisions that need to be made for situations regularly.
+With drones or any AI or autonomous system that you are creating or using, students must understand that there are certain moral implications/ethics/principles that must be considered and have different consequences on others.

 Better: Exercise: Group Brainstorm: Ask students brainstorm on paper in groups about ethics and important/common topics addressed by ethics.
 Have students come up with movie or pop culture references for ethical dilemas surround technology and robotics (examples: Back to the Future, Spiderman: Far From Home).

 - Explain the origin of the word ethics